Episode 53

 Showcasing the positive things happening in Washington County, Wisconsin.

-Fifteen Minutes with Fuzz is sheds light on all the great things going on in and around Washington County, Wisconsin.
-The host, Fuzz Martin, is a local business owner (EPIC Creative) and a former radio personality (92.5 WBWI - now Buzz Country).
-New episodes launch on Tuesday mornings. https://fifteenwithfuzz.com
+Fifteen Minutes with Fuzz showcases positive people, events, and organizations in and around Washington County, Wisconsin, with host, Fuzz Martin.
+Fuzz is a local business owner (EPIC Creative) and a former radio personality (92.5 WBWI - now Buzz Country).
+New episodes launch on Tuesday mornings. https://fuzzmartin.com

 Whether you're in West Bend, Kewaskum, Slinger, Hartford, Germantown, Richfield, Jackson, or anywhere else in the area, 15 Minutes with Fuzz serves the community with fun and positive people, places, events, and attractions.